Around 20% Of COVID-19 Cases Are Asymptomatic. Here's What Doctors Want Us To Know

 What should I do if I think I have asymptomatic COVID-19?

-“Asymptomatic responses to COVID-19 are a possibility, but we have also seen cases where people become dangerously ill and need hospitalization,” Dr. Sutton says.
+“Asymptomatic responses to COVID-19 are a possibility, but we have also seen cases where people become dangerously ill and need hospitalisation,” Dr Sutton says.
 And you won't know what your outcome will be until you’re infected.
 That’s why he says it’s wise to be cautious.